 Krysis: Who will tell them?

 Colm: We will, of course.
 That way we will distract them.
 If we just told them you were here, they will be going on and on about whether it is a smart or stupid move to consult with terrorists and if we are flip-flopping on crime and all that nonsense.
 But if we leak it through one media house, we can get that reporter to angle the story just how we like it.
 Instead of wondering if we did the right or wrong thing, the public will be asking if it is true or not.
-And what are the implications?
-And where might it lead in theory.?
+And raising questions like: what are the implications?
+And, where might it lead in theory?
 We can sit back and gauge whether or not we want it to be true and confirm or deny accordingly.
 Confusion will reign and we will be in charge of it.
 Just like any self-respecting government would be.

 Krysis: But what does all of that do?

 Colm: Son, you need to learn just two things about government: When you can’t think of anything to do for people, just let them see you doing something.
 And when you can’t convince, confuse.